About Ruth Ellen

 Though I grew up in a rural setting and love the idea of aloneness, I am drawn more to life in the city.
 Fond memories of music making, market places, walking through parks, daytime and nighttime, feed the inspiration for my paintings.

 My paintings have been awarded in many national and international exhibitions: including medaling in American Watercolor Society , and winning top honors at San Diego Watercolor Society‘s International Exhibition.
-Most recently, I earned a coveted Signature status from National Watercolor Society.
+Most recently, I earned a coveted Signature status from both American Watercolor Society and National Watercolor Society.
 I’ve also attained Signature membership in San Diego Watercolor Society, California Watercolor Association and Watercolor West.

-For the last several years, I have also juried exhibitions and demonstrated my work for art organizations and been an invited artist instructor for workshops in several western states and as far south as Rio de Janeiro, Brazil.
+For the last several years, I have also juried exhibitions and demonstrated my work for art organizations and been an invited artist instructor for workshops in several western states and as far south as Rio de Janeiro, Brazil and Limoux, France.

 A number of books and magazines have published my work including Watercolor Artist and Palette Magazine.
 As a founding member of Santa Barbara Studio Artists, my working studio, Whistle Stop Art Studios in downtown Santa Barbara, hosts year round studio tours.
 There are art classes and workshops on-going at the studio as well.